PaddlePaddle/PaddleHelix/README.md

 `2021.05.20` PaddleHelix v1.0 released.
 1) Update from static framework to dynamic framework; 2) Add new applications: molecular generation and drug-drug synergy.

+`2021.03.15` PaddleHelix team rank 1st in the ogbg-molhiv and ogbg-molpcba of [OGB](https://ogb.stanford.edu/docs/leader_graphprop/), predicting the molecular properties.

 ---

 ## Introduction